 - Progress of those reductions over time.

-Because it will focus only on methane, it will be quicker and less expensive to launch than the complex, multi-function satellites built by government space agencies, so we can get data sooner.
+Because it will focus only on methane, MethaneSAT will be quicker and less expensive to launch than the complex, multi-function satellites built by government space agencies, so we can get data sooner.

 We're sharing the data to drive action

-Like EDF’s other efforts using technological innovation to drive environmental change, this project is about turning data into action.
-Information from MethaneSAT is intended to give both countries and companies robust data to spot problem areas, identify savings opportunities and measure their progress over time.
+Like EDF’s efforts using technological innovation to drive environmental change, the MethaneSAT mission is about turning data into action.

 Video: Watch as EDF's president shares the vision of MethaneSAT in this TED Talk.

-We see MethaneSAT as a critical resource for realizing our goal of reducing methane emissions from a diversity of sources, especially global oil and gas.
+The purpose of MethaneSAT is to serve as a critical resource for realizing our goal of reducing methane emissions from a diversity of sources, especially global oil and gas.

 Drawing from expertise and research

-To get MethaneSAT off the ground – no later than early 2021 – we’ve brought on Tom Ingersoll, a successful satellite entrepreneur with three decades of experience.
-And we’ve partnered with Harvard University and the Smithsonian Astrophysical Observatory to develop the science required for the mission.
+And the MethaneSAT team has partnered with Harvard University and the Smithsonian Astrophysical Observatory to develop the science required for the mission.

 That means ongoing monitoring and measurement are essential.
 By providing reliable, fully transparent data on a worldwide scale, MethaneSAT will help transform a serious climate threat into a crucial opportunity.